 To schedule a dissertation defense, the major advisor notifies the program director that pending successful review of all five chapters and program approval, the student is ready to defend.
-One the defense date is secured, the major advisor submits the Notice of Dissertation Hearing (Appendix J) including the student's name, dissertation title, and accompanying abstract to the DBA Director, who posts (shares) the notice with appropriate members of the university community.
+One the defense date is secured, the director notifies appropriate members of the university community including the student's name, dissertation title, and an invitation to the defense.